|

 inline |

-should not be an integral type.
-Referenced by stir::PlasmaData::get_sample_data_in_frames(), and stir::integrate_discrete_functionTests::run_tests().
+elemT should not be an integral type.
+References error(), and integrate_discrete_function().

 |